rkiang/Kiang_Ryan_Run_With_It_CaseStudy/README.md

   - Overall picture is clearer and coding is easier as I continue.

 ## User stories:
-- <strike>As a user, I want to create and login into a personal account, so I can keep records of my fitness routine.</strike>
+- As a user, I want to create and login into a personal account, so I can keep records of my fitness routine.
 - As a user, I want to select which day of the week, so I may add/edit information about my workouts.
 - As a user, I want to create goals to work towards, so I can view the progress over time.
 - As a user, I want to add duration to cardio exercises, so I may view length of time my workouts last.